Verson Allsteel Press Co.: Company beginnings and growth

-The company's beginnings were humble.
 In 1910, Morris Verson, a Jewish Russian blacksmith, arrived in Galveston, Texas, with his three sons, David, John and Ralph.
-The three of them had no friends, could speak no English, and had a total capital of 50 cents...
+The three of them had no friends, could speak no English, and had a total capital of 50 cents.
 The next year they moved to Chicago, and the boys found work in a machine shop there.
 David learned to read English by emptying wastebaskets and reading the papers he found in them.
 By 1917, the two of them had saved enough money to buy a machine shop of their own.
-A few months later the U.S. entered World War I, and both boys volunteered for service.
+A few months later, the U.S. entered World War I, and both boys volunteered for service.
 David had a bad eye and was sent to work in a gun factory in Erie, PA, while John was sent to France.
 After the war, they purchased another machine shop in Chicago.
 At this shop, they began making presses.
 The first presses were small enough that they were delivered by streetcar.

 John Verson was considered the mechanical genius of the firm, and David, the company president, was the more outgoing financier-salesman.
 In 1931, sales were $66,583.
 The company had its first million-dollar year in 1940.
 By 1960, it was 30 times that.
 Their younger half-brother Harold was considered the mechanical genius.
 He graduated high school in Chicago and attended Crane Tech for another year or two.

 In 1947, the company built the largest all-steel drawing press ever manufactured up until that time.
 It was 62 ft. long, 14 ft. wide, and 36 ft. high.
 It weighed over a million pounds and took over a year to build.
 Built for an appliance manufacturer, it could stamp out drawers for stoves at the rate of eight per minute, or 480 an hour.
 This operation previously required the use of five separate machines.